rancher/prometheus-federator/cmd/helm-project-operator/README.md

 **Note: These project are not intended for standalone use.**

-For more info on _Helm Locker_, see the [dedicated README file](README-helm-locker.md).
+For more info on _Helm Locker_, see the [dedicated README file](../helm-locker/README.md).

 Helm Project Operator is intended to be implemented by a Project Operator (e.g. [`rancher/prometheus-federator`](https://github.com/rancher/prometheus-federator)) but provides a common definition for all Project Operators to use in order to support deploy specific, pre-bundled Helm charts (tied to a unique registered `spec.helmApiVersion` associated with the operator) across all project namespaces detected by this operator.

 ## Getting Started

-For more information, see the [Getting Started guide](docs/helm-project-operator/gettingstarted.md).
+For more information, see the [Getting Started guide](../../docs/helm-project-operator/gettingstarted.md).

+> [!WARN]
+> These directions are intended for development workflows/debugging.
+> They are not meant for standalone usage and come with no support.

 ## Developing